On Test

 The decks are symmetrical and equally easy to negotiate but most will try to come alongside the starboard side to make the most of the side door.
 The side decks have decent toe rails and tall, substantial guardrails so it feels perfectly safe to move forward even if the boat is rolling around at sea.

 Engine room access is via a pair of hatches in the cockpit.
-With the hatches up it's an easy drop via a ladder into the engine room itself which is neat and tidy and has excellent access to the engine and ancillaries.
+With the hatches up it's an easy drop via a ladder into the engine room itself which is tidy and has excellent access to the engine and ancillaries.
 If for any reason there is the need for more involved work, the dinette table can be removed and the hatch below it lifted for even greater access to the motor.
 It's a brilliant machinery space that makes both day-to-day checks and in-depth maintenance a doddle.

 Value For Money

-The 330 is a premium product which you will pay more for than more traditional sportscruisers from the likes of Bavaria and Sealine but the price is justified by both quality of the construction and use of materials and also the healthy standard specification.
-Marex includes as standard many options that other builders will leave on the options list, such as diesel heating, battery charger, trim tabs, bow thruster and an electric toilet.
+The 330 is a premium product which you will pay more for than more traditional sportscruisers from the likes of Bavaria and Sealine but the price is justified by both the quality of the construction and use of materials and also the healthy standard specification.
+Marex includes as standard many options that other builders will leave on the options list, such as diesel heating, battery charger, trim tabs, bow thruster, and an electric toilet.

 Our Options & Pick

 Unless you really want twin engines we would opt for the engine setup of our test boat: a single D6 440hp on a sterndrive.
-This offers the best balance of performance and economy, saves on the engine and drive servicing and leaves more space inside the engine room.
+This offers the best balance of performance and economy, saves on the engine and drive servicing, and leaves more space inside the engine room.

-Items to add on top of the standard spec include the bow anchor package (£6,000), teak (£15,000), Alcantara upholstery (£3,500), Raymarine Axiom 16in MFD (£5,500) and drop-down table in saloon (£2,800).
-If you're likely to spend a lot of time away from marinas then the £4,000 4kw generator and £4,100 444w solar panels could be useful additions.
+Items to add on top of the standard spec include the bow anchor package (GBP £6,000), teak (GBP £15,000), Alcantara upholstery (GBP £3,500), Raymarine Axiom 16in MFD (GBP £5,500) and drop-down table in saloon (GBP £2,800).
+If you're likely to spend a lot of time away from marinas then the GBP £4,000 4kw generator and GBP £4,100 444w solar panels could be useful additions.

 Our Verdict